Watts-Lab/task-mapping/tasks/summaries/Wason's Selection Task-writeup.md

-# Wason’s Selection Task
+# Wason's Selection Task

 Mapped by: paniukhina

 ## 1. Stimulus Complex
 Participants are given a conditional sentence in the form of, "If X, then Y." They also see four cards, which have either a letter or a number on the front.
 The cards are double-sided; those with a letter on the front have a number on the back, and vice versa.

-As an example, imagine that the conditional sentence says the following: “If there is a D on one side of any card, then there is a 3 on its other side."
+As an example, imagine that the conditional sentence says the following: "If there is a D on one side of any card, then there is a 3 on its other side."

 Then, imagine that the four cards are: